The foreign exchange rate is the value or price of a currency expressed in terms of another currency. For example, £1 = $1.2

 The foreign exchange rate of each currency is determined by the market demand and supply of the currency.

-- Demand for the a currency, say the pound sterling, exists as foreign consumers want to buy and import goods and services from the UK, when overseas companies buy pounds to invest in the UK etc. Here, the UK is gaining in demand and pounds, so the currency is in high demand
+- Demand for the a currency, say the pound sterling, exists when foreign consumers want to buy and import goods and services from the UK, when overseas companies buy pounds to invest in the UK etc. Here, the UK’s currency is being demanded abroad.

 - Supply of a currency, say the pound sterling, exists as UK consumers want to buy and import goods and services from other countries, when UK companies buy foreign currencies to invest abroad.
-Here the UK is losing in demand and pounds, so the currency is in high supply (demand is low)
+Here the UK’s currency is being supplied abroad.

-- The price at which demand and supply of the currency equal is the equilibrium market foreign exchange rate value of a currency against another currency
+- The price at which demand and supply of the currency equals is the equilibrium market foreign exchange rate value of a currency against another currency.
+An increased supply and decreased demand causes the exchange rate to fall, while a decreased supply and increased demand causes the exchange rate to rise.

 Causes of foreign exchange rates fluctuations:

-- Changes in the demand for exports and imports: when a country’s import value is more than its export value (that is a deficit), it means that more of their currency is being supplied (going out) than being demanded.
+- Changes in the demand for exports and imports: when a country’s import value is greater than its export value (which is a deficit), it means that more of their currency is being supplied (going out) than being demanded.
 The exchange rate for the country’s currency will fall.
-If there is a surplus in the current account, the exchange rate will rise
+If there is a surplus in the current account, the exchange rate will rise.

-- Inflation: if the inflation of a country is higher than that of other countries it trades with, the price of that country’s goods in the international market will be very high compared to goods from other countries.
-The demand for the country’s goods will fall and the so the currency demand will also fall, causing a fall in exchange rate
+- Inflation: if the inflation in a country is higher than that of other countries it trades with, the price of that country’s goods in the international market will be higher compared to goods from other countries.
+The demand for the country’s goods will fall and the so the currency demand will also fall, causing a fall in exchange rate.

 - Government intervention: government intervention in the foreign exchange market can affect the exchange rate.
-For example, if greater demand for British goods causes a rise in the value of the pound, the Bank of England (UK’s central bank) can sell their reserves of the pound sterling to increase it’s supply and cause a fall in its value.
+For example, if greater demand for British goods causes a rise in the value of the pound, the Bank of England (UK’s central bank) can sell their reserves of pound sterling in the foreign exchange market to increase it’s supply and cause a fall in its value.

 Consequences of foreign exchange rate fluctuations:

-Similarly, a fall in the foreign exchange rate of the pound means that now you’ll to get more dollars when you’re exporting a British good to America.
+Similarly, a fall in the foreign exchange rate of the pound means that now you’ll to get fewer dollars when you’re exporting a British good to America.
 Using the initial exchange rate as described above, an export initially costing £2 means American consumers will have to pay $2.5 (£2 / £0.8) to buy it.
-After the exchange rate falls, they will have to pay $2 (£2 / £2).
+After the exchange rate falls, they will have to pay only $2 (£2 / £1).

-A rise in the foreign exchange rate of, say, the pound, means that now you have to pay less pounds when you’re importing an American good to the UK, for example.
+A rise in the foreign exchange rate, of say the pound, means that now you have to pay fewer pounds when you’re importing an American good to the UK, for example.

-- Now, if the country’s export and import demands are price elastic (sensitive to price changes), a fluctuation in the exchange rate and the subsequent changes in the prices of exports and imports will change the demand for them.
+- Now, if the country’s export and import demands are price elastic (relatively more sensitive to price changes), a fluctuation in the exchange rate and the subsequent changes in the prices of exports and imports will change the demand for them.

 A fall in exchange rate will make imports expensive and exports cheap, so import demand and spending will fall and export demand and spending will rise.